cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/070-global-finance-trade.md

 title: Global Finance And Global Trade As Agendas
 slug: global-finance-and-global-trade-as-agendas
 abstract: What is global finance and global trade system?
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---